Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ForceStopInteracting method forces the object to no longer be interacted with and will cause a controller to drop the object and stop touching it.
-This is useful if the controller is required to auto interact with another object.
+The ForceStopInteracting method forces the Interactable Object to no longer be interacted with and will cause an interacting object to drop the Interactable Object and stop touching it.

 #### ForceStopSecondaryGrabInteraction/0